meghdadk/SCRUB/README.md

-### This is a Python implementation of "Machine Unlearning Unbound"
+### This is a Python implementation of "Towards Unbounded Machine Unlearning"

 ### The main experiments
 - Use small_scale_unlearning.ipynb for: